Where Eagles Dare: Filming

-Derren Nesbitt was keen to be as authentic as possible with the character of the suspicious Major von Hapen.
+Nesbitt was keen to be as authentic as possible with the character of the suspicious Major von Hapen.
 Whilst on location, he requested to meet a former member of the Gestapo to better understand how to play the character and to get the military regalia correct.
 While dressed in his SS uniform, he caused a Baron to faint with shock and found out that he was Himmler's driver.
 Nesbitt said that the "Jewish Chronicle called me afterwards and said, 'How could you play a German?'
 I said 'I do it because I play them very badly.'
 That seemed to satisfy them."
-He was injured on set whilst filming the scene in which Schaffer kills von Hapen.
+He was injured while filming the scene in which von Hapen is killed.
 The blood squib attached to Nesbitt exploded with such force that he was temporarily blinded, though he made a quick recovery.

-The filming was delayed due to the adverse weather in Austria.
-Shooting took place in winter and early spring of 1968, and the crew had to contend with blizzards, sub-zero temperatures and potential avalanches.
-Further delays were incurred when Richard Burton, well known for his drinking binges, disappeared for several days, with his friends Peter O'Toole, Oliver Reed, Trevor Howard and Richard Harris.
+The filming was delayed by adverse weather in Austria.
+Shooting took place during the winter and early spring of 1968, and the crew had to contend with blizzards, sub-zero temperatures, and potential avalanches.
+Further delays were incurred when Richard Burton, well known for his drinking binges, disappeared for several days, with his friends Peter O'Toole, Oliver Reed, Trevor Howard, and Richard Harris.
 As part of his deal with Metro-Goldwyn-Mayer, Clint Eastwood took delivery of a Norton P11 motorcycle, which he 'tested' at Brands Hatch racetrack, accompanied by Ingrid Pitt, something that he had been forbidden from doing by Kastner for insurance purposes in case of injury or worse.

-Stuntman Alf Joint, who had played Capungo – the man whom 007 electrocuted in the bathtub in Goldfinger – doubled and was stand-in for Richard Burton, and performed the famous cable car jump sequence, during which he lost three teeth.
-Joint stated that at one point during production, Burton was so drunk that he knocked himself out while filming and Joint had to quickly fill in for him.
-Derren Nesbitt observed that Burton was drinking as many as four bottles of vodka per day.
+Stuntman Alf Joint was Richard Burton's stand-in and double, performing the famous cable car jump sequence (during which he lost three teeth).
+Joint had previously played Capungo, the man whom James Bond electrocuted in a bathtub in Goldfinger.
+He stated that at one point during production, Burton was so drunk that he knocked himself out while filming and that Joint had to quickly fill in for him.
+Nesbitt observed that Burton was drinking as many as four bottles of vodka per day.